 tamper_side_white_mat_tamping_banner

 But what exactly does a tamper do?
-And how do you make sure you’re getting the most out of it?
+And how do you make sure you’re using a good one?

-In this blog, we’ll walk you through everything you need to know about tampers: what they are, why they matter so much, the different types available, and how to use them properly.
+In this blog, we’ll walk you through everything you need to know about tampers: what they are, the different types available, and how to use them properly.

 What is a tamper?

 A tamper is used to compress ground coffee evenly inside your portafilter.
-This creates a tightly packed, level coffee puck.
+This creates a tightly packed, level coffee puck, which is what you need to get your espresso extracted nicely.

 The classic tamper has two parts: the handle and a weighted stainless steel base.
 They come in a variety of finishes, such as wood, black, or full stainless steel.